J-Pixel/terraform/README.md

 # terraform.
-VM in yandex with backend state file in object storage.
+Create VM instance in yandex cloud with state file also in yandex cloud object storage.

 My terraform blueprints